DIALECTICAL BEHAVIOURAL THERAPY

 Our trained clinical team is here to provide you with the support that you need to create positive changes in your life — get started today.

-How long does DBT take?
+How long does Dialectical Behavioural Therapy (DBT) take?

 Typically, a full course of DBT takes approximately six months.
 However, since each situation is unique, the sessions may continue beyond the first six months, if required.